Ways Your Employees Can Commit Expense Fraud

-Expense fraud means modifying expense reports in an attempt to get inflated reimbursements.
-This way, employees attempt to seek personal financial gain at the expense of the company.
+Expense fraud means modifying expense reports to obtain inflated reimbursements.
+This way, employees attempt to seek personal financial gain at the company’s expense.

-The ease of committing employee expense fraud, coupled with the challenges of detection, makes it a problem for businesses.
-Traditional methods of expense management, such as using spreadsheets and manual receipt submission processes, can further exacerbate the difficulty of identifying fraudulent activities.
+The ease of committing employee expense fraud and the detection challenges make it a problem for businesses.
+Traditional expense management methods, such as spreadsheets and manual receipt submission processes, can further exacerbate the difficulty of identifying fraudulent activities.

-Some of the ways in which employees can commit expense fraud are:
+Some of how employees can commit expense fraud are:

 Some ways in which employees overstate expenses are: